joon725/AI-project/README.md

 * To identify the hyperparameters for the best results, you should check result.log
 - In result.log, there are "best score", "best hyperparameters", "best log dir" for four metrics, "val_loss", "val_accuracy", "test_loss", "test_accuracy".
-- You can choose which metric to focus, and use the "best hyperparameters" and weights in "best log dir" for that metric.
+- You can choose which metric to focus, and use the "best hyperparameters" and weights in "best log dir" for the metric.

 ### 3. predict.py